ojroques/dotfiles/README.md

 - **thunar**
 - **xfce** (keyboard layouts and shortcuts)

-I use [Xubuntu](https://xubuntu.org/) but instructions should work fine on any recent (18.04+) Ubuntu-based distribution.
+I use [Xubuntu](https://xubuntu.org/) but installation should work fine on any recent (18.04+) Ubuntu-based distribution.

 ## Screenshots